pingswept/dev-log/2019-04-esp8266-wpa2-enterprise.markdown

 ### Connecting an ESP8266 to the Tufts_Secure wifi network at Tufts University ###

+(It might be easier to just make a wifi hotspot with your phone, and then connect both the ESP8266 and your laptop to that.)

 Basic info as of April 2019

     SSID:	Tufts_Secure